w3f/polkadot-wiki/docs/general/wallets.md

 ### Browser Wallets

-It is possible to use your browser to interact with your blockchain account through the wallets listed below.
-Typically, these wallets use the browser extension as a keystore for the blockchain accounts.
-Some of the browser extensions also allow interacting with airgapped devices and hardware wallets in a secure way.
+Browser extension wallets at bare minimum act as key storage and management solution, allowing you to use your accounts with apps in the Web3 space.
+The wallets listed below offer functionality beyond that, allowing the featured actions to be performed directly through the extension.
+Some of them also allow interaction with air-gapped wallets and hardware devices

 | Wallet                                | Browsers                                    | Staking and Nomination Pools | NFTs    | Crowdloans | Ledger support | Governance | Other features                   |
 | ------------------------------------- | ------------------------------------------- | ---------------------------- | ------- | ---------- | -------------- | ---------- | -------------------------------- |